 Goal: Build muscle memory for your backhand drive

-Vekeda Setting: Fixed Point Mode
+Vekeda Setting: Fixed Spot Mode

 Setup: Adjust direction to your backhand side (mid-court, medium depth).
 Set frequency to 4 seconds per ball.